Skip to main content

 This article applies to: Microsoft Teams

-Several different problems can often be fixed in Teams with the same solution: clearing Teams' cache.
-They are:
+Several different problems can often be fixed in Teams by clearing Teams' cache.

-• Teams missing or different information when compared to the web version of Teams.
+• Missing or different information compared to what the web version of Teams displays.

 • Profile pictures missing or showing outdated images.